sky-as-code/aws-as-code/atoms/networking/vpc-ipv4/README.md

 **Input:**
   * `VPCName`<br>
     Last part of VPC instance.
-The full instance name must be built with this format `{costCenter}-{environmentType}-{VPCName`}.
+The full name must be built with this format `{costCenter}-{environmentType}-{VPCName`}.
 For example: fin-nonprod-services-v1, sec-prod-tooling-v123...

     *Required*: Yes